brettmillerb/Pester-Wiki/Should.md

 ```

 ### BeFalse
-Asserts that the value is false of falsy.
+Asserts that the value is false, or falsy.

 ```powershell
 $false | Should -BeFalse